 There are certain instances where butterscotch just isn’t necessary (get ’em out of my hot chocolate and far, far away from my pasta) but in oatmeal chocolate chip cookies?
 Bring on the butterscotch.

 Chocolate Chip Oatmeal Butterscotch Cookies

-- 1 cup (16 tablespoons, 8 ounces) butter, softened to room temperature (see this tutorial)
+- 1 cup (227 g) salted butter, softened to room temperature

 - 2 large eggs